XuewenWangUGA/SeqReadsProcessing/README.md

 This script will take the next generation sequencing reads in fastq.gz format, and then will filter out the sequence less than given length threshold of base pair.

 `python3 scripts/filterReadsfastq_gz.py out.fastq merged.fastq.gz 1`

+# get the summary for a genome assembly file

+AssemblyStat.py

+This script will genome assembly in .fasta format, and then will report summary for this assembly.

+`python3 AssemblyStat.py OUT_file_in_fasta IN_seq_file_in_fasta min_length_cutoff`

+e.g.: python3 AssemblyStat.py ./testseq.filtered.fasta ./testseq.fasta 1000

+for help:

+`python3 AssemblyStat.py`

 # Clean reads with unambiguous base N